 Barrow Gurney Cricket Club enjoys a beautiful setting, lying in the heart of the North Somerset countryside.
 Founded in 1874, the club aims to play competitive adult and junior cricket at the highest level we can achieve whilst honouring our core value of being a family oriented, sociable, and friendly club.

 New players are always welcome.
 Barrow Gurney prides itself on developing all players and, in particular, we have a growing number of girl and women cricketers, two of whom have gone on to represent Somerset at county age group cricket and one who has represented the county in the County Championship.
-In 2018 we will be opening a female changing room in recognition of the part that women cricketers play in all our teams.
-Training for adults takes place at the ground 6 to 8.30pm on Tuesday evenings in the summer.
-Under 15/13 training takes place on Friday evenings 6 to 8pm.
+In 2018 we opened a female changing room in recognition of the part that women cricketers play in all our teams.
+Training for adults takes place at the ground 6.30 to 8.30pm on Tuesday evenings in the summer.

 We have some goals: